Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

 These are the HTTP status codes you may receive and their meaning; they are listed below:

-.. table:: Table 6 HTTP status codes
+.. table:: HTTP status codes

   =======================  =============================================================================
   HTTP status              Description